 This is what it said: “I saw your pain today and I wanted you to know you are in my prayers.
 There will be a time when you feel happiness again.
 Please have faith in that and it will give you comfort.
 Kim.”
 I cannot really find the words to express what a gift this woman gave me that day.
 I am an only child and my dad had raised me after my mother left when I was four.
 I felt all alone in the world when my dad died and to know a perfect stranger was showing me love was the gift of a lifetime.
 Time went by and I did find my feet again.
 I have had a lot of trials and tribulations in this life from a very young age, but this random act of kindness made a huge impression on me.
 I never forgot my kind stranger.

-Kim is as wonderful and amazing now as she was 11 years ago.
+Kim is as wonderful and amazing now as she was 11 years ago in 1998.
 She responded to my email with kindness, amazement and gratitude back to me.
-We have been corresponding all week and the reason this post is titled fate is because she was flying home from a friend’s funeral and had recently lost her grandmother so she was tuned into my grief.
+We have been corresponding back and forth.
+The reason this story is titled fate is because she was flying home from a friend’s funeral and had recently lost her grandmother so she was tuned into my grief.
 I believe in fate and that is why we were on the same flight that day.
 I also believe for some reason, it took me until now to find the card and locate her.
 I am not sure why exactly but it seems we have a connection in this life and I look forward to getting to know her now.